5 Best 2 Person Kayaks In Australia (August 2026) Tested

 Can one person use a 2 person kayak?

-Yes, one person can paddle a 2-person kayak, but it's less efficient than a single kayak.
-Sit in the rear seat and add weight to the front for balance.
-Sit-on-top tandems work better for solo use than sit-inside models.
+Yes, one person can paddle a 2 person kayak, but it's less efficient than a single kayak.
+Sit in the rear seat and add weight (a dry bag with gear works) to the front for balance.
+Sit-on-top tandems work better for solo use than sit-inside models because the open cockpit allows easier weight shifting.

 How much does a 2 person kayak cost in Australia?